urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Characteristics**

  - **TYPE** may be _real_ or _complex_ of any kind.
  - The returned value will be of the same type and kind as the argument.

 ### **Description**

 **cosh**(3) computes the hyperbolic cosine of **x**.

+If **x** is of type complex its imaginary part is regarded as a value in radians.

 ### **Options**